-By having all communication and documentation at the Ad Hoc Platform, the administration of the arbitration is more efficient.
-The Ad Hoc Platform is also cyber secure and results in a small ecological footprint.
+By having all communication and documentation on he Ad Hoc Platform, the administration of the arbitration is more efficient.
+The Ad Hoc Platform is also cyber secure and leaves minimal ecological footprint.
 Less time is spent on coordination and more time can be spent on resolving the dispute.

-The Ad Hoc Platform is a stand-alone service and does not entail any administration by the SCC or that the arbitration is governed by the SCC Arbitration Rules.
+The Ad Hoc Platform is a stand-alone service and does not entail any administration by the SCC or that the arbitration must be governed by the SCC Arbitration Rules.

 Fee, terms and conditions

 The SCC fee for the Ad Hoc Platform:

 - The fee is EUR 3 500 + VAT and is paid when signing up for the service.

 - The fee includes up to 5 GB of data and 15 users for one year.

 - Thereafter, the parties have the right to extend the agreement with one year at a time for EUR 1 000 + VAT / year.